holtgrewe/tracdox/trac-sphinx/source/Tutorial/AnnotationStore.rst

    Stores involved in gene annotation

-The instantiation of an :dox:`FragmentStore#annotationStore annotationStore` happens implicitly with the instantiation of a :dox:`FragmentStore`.
+The instantiation of an :dox:`FragmentStore::annotationStore annotationStore` happens implicitly with the instantiation of a :dox:`FragmentStore`.
 Therefore we simply type:

 .. code-block:: cpp